eezstreet/SWATEliteForce/README.md

 - Five new commands: LEADER THROW & CLEAR; OPEN, LEADER & CLEAR; OPEN, LEADER & MAKE ENTRY; BREACH, LEADER & CLEAR; BREACH, LEADER & MAKE ENTRY.
 These commands let you throw the grenade instead of the AI doing it.
 - Equipment is now affected by Weight and Bulk.
 Weight, which represents how heavy your equipment is, slows your character down, and Bulk, which represents how large your equipment is, slows down your actions.
 - The toolkit can now be used to lock doors.
+- Added an FOV slider (Video Options) and a Mouse Smoothing checkbox (Controls Settings)
 - The toolkit interface no longer shows up for doors that cannot be locked (e.g, all of the doors on St. Micheal's Medical Center)
 - FMJ and buckshot can now ricochet off of hard surfaces
 - Bullets are now affected by drag; they will lose momentum (and therefore lethality) over long distances.
 JHP is more susceptible to drag than FMJ rounds.